Climate Change and Food Security

 This is not the case at present.
 Both aspects are being practically ignored, all attention being given to fossil fuel CO2 emissions.

-If we don't control food production emissions our food production today will damage food production in a few decades from today.
 So our food security depends on changing food production practices today to control emissions - as well as stopping fossil fuel CO2 emissions.

 This a very complicated chart, and that is its point.

-Fossil fuel air pollution damages crops by acid rain and by ground level ozone air pollution.
+Fossil fuel air pollution damages crops by acid rain and in particular by ground level ozone air pollution.
 This ozone is formed by heat catalyzing a chemical reaction of fossil fuel air pollutants (VOCs) to form ozone in the ambient air.

 Ozone in our air is toxic to our health and it is also toxic to green plants impairing their capacity to grow by photosynthesis.